Supported Exempt Accommodation — England and Wales

 Automated daily checks flag tenants with no CSS-qualifying activity in 14 or more days.
 Email nudges go to assigned workers with a direct link to record a re-engagement attempt.

 Automated generation of CSS threshold packs, IHM claim packs, combined packs, and appeal packs as branded PDF and DOCX.
 Structured for HB submissions and First-tier Tribunal proceedings.
+In active development — released to all eligible subscribers automatically on launch.

 As the Supported Housing (Regulatory Oversight) Act 2023 licensing regime matures, evidence pack templates update centrally for all providers.
 The data model is designed for the incoming national standards.